mnik7044/1stextension/README.md

 # 1stextension
-My first extension using javascript.
+This is my first extension project.
+I am making it using javascript.